-Band 1 Medical and Welfare and other specified Priority Cases Band 2 All overcrowded cases and those with previously awarded medical or welfare points Band 3 All remaining qualified households
+Band 1Medical, Welfare, Homeless HAP and other specified Priority CasesBand 2All overcrowded cases and those with previously awarded medical or welfare pointsBand 3All remaining qualified households

-2.6.1 Within each of the three Bands, there may be households who have specific accommodation requirements which will need to be identified. e.g.
+2.7.1 Within each of the three Bands, there may be households who have specific accommodation requirements which will need to be identified. e.g.

 - a) Dublin City Council tenants displaced by fire and flood; - b) Applicants requiring specifically adapted units e.g. wheelchair accessible accommodation; - c) De-tenanting (where Dublin City Council tenants are required to move out of their home to allow major works to be carried).
-Such status will not apply to Approved Voluntary Bodies tenancies; - d) Temporary Transfer where the property is in serious disrepair.
-Such status will not apply to Approved Housing Body tenants; - e) Older person surrendering larger accommodation; - f) Under-occupying their existing Dublin City Council tenancy; - g) RAS tenants; - h) RAS tenants who need a transfer as a result of Lease expiry or non-renewal of contract by the landlord;

-i) All other tenants who in the opinion of the Local Authority have a reasonable requirement for alternative accommodation.
+Such status will not apply to Approved Housing Body tenancies; - d) Temporary Transfer where the property is in serious disrepair.
+Such status will not apply to Approved Housing Body tenants; - e) Older person surrendering larger accommodation; - f) Under-occupation of existing Dublin City Council tenancy; - g) RAS tenants; - h) RAS tenants who need a transfer as a result of Lease expiry or non-renewal of contract by the landlord; - i) Homeless HAP tenants - j) All other tenants who in the opinion of the Local Authority have a reasonable requirement for alternative accommodation.

-2.6.2 Notwithstanding any of the above circumstances, tenants seeking a transfer must fulfil the following requirements to the satisfaction of Dublin City Council:
+2.7.2 Notwithstanding any of the above circumstances, tenants seeking a transfer must fulfil the following requirements to the satisfaction of Dublin City Council:

-- a) Have held the tenancy in their present dwelling for a period not less than two years unless it is a temporary tenancy; - b) Have a clear rent account or in cases of exceptional medical or welfare need a transfer may be considered where an agreement is in place and there is substantial compliance; - c) Have kept their dwelling in satisfactory condition, subject to inspection; - d) Have complied with the conditions of their tenancy agreement; - e) Have no record of anti-social behaviour.
+- a) Have held the tenancy in their present dwelling for a period not less than two years unless it is a temporary tenancy; - b) Have a clear rent account or in cases of exceptional medical or welfare need a transfer may be considered where an agreement is in place and there is substantial compliance; - c) Have kept their dwelling in satisfactory condition, subject to inspection; - d) Have complied with the conditions of their tenancy agreement; - e) Have no record of serious anti-social behaviour.

-2.6.3 Applications from tenants with Rent Arrears
+2.7.3 Transfer Applications from tenants with Rent Arrears

-Applications from tenants with Rent Arrears will be accepted only if there is an arrears agreement in place and substantial compliance has been certified by the Rents Section.
+Transfer applications from tenants with Rent Arrears will be accepted only if there is an arrears agreement in place and substantial compliance has been certified but no allocations will be made except in accordance with 2.7.2(b).